rcav8tr/CS2Mod-BuildingUse/ReadMe.md

 ### Building Colors
 The color of each building indicates the percent use for that building.
 For each building type, the gradient shows the color range for the building use.
+The color on the left of the gradient indicates low building use and the color on the right indicates high building use.
-See the settings below for Color of Zoned Buildings and Color of Service Buildings.
+See the settings below for Color of Zoned Buildings, Color of Service Buildings, and Reverse Colors.

 ### Districts
 If your city has districts: